usc-isi-i2/kgtk/docs/curate/validate.md

 This tool validates that KGTK files meet the rules in the [KGTK File Format v2](../../specification).
 Error messages will be generated when rule violations are detected.
-By default, the error messages are written to standard output so they may be easily captured in a log file.
+By default, most error messages are written to standard output so they may be easily captured in a log file.

 One or more KGTK files may be processed at a time.
 Input files will be decompressed